mehtaj8/Greenway/src/README.md

     - `App.js`
     - `index.js`

-**Ignore other folders files not mentioned, other folders and files are for project setup**
+**Ignore other folders and files not mentioned, other folders and files are for project setup**

 ## Usage